moengage/MoEngage-iOS-SDK/README.md

 Improved logging mechanism, which will help in debugging any issue which arises.

 v3.0.0
-Supports iOS10 changes for Notifications.
+Supports iOS10 changes for Notifications - http://docs.moengage.com/docs/ios-10-rich-notifications
 Makes use of UserNotifications framework for iOS10.
 Registration for push is handled in SDK now.